The Voice of Thy Salutation

 2 Samuel 6, 16

-For behold as soon as the voice of thy salutation sounded in my ears,
+to me?
+For behold as soon as the voice of thy salutation sounded in

 Luke 1, 43-44

-Finally, I should point out that the term Mediatrix of all Grace refers to all actual or signal graces that are needed for effecting our increase in sanctification and the attainment of eternal life with God (2 Cor 2:15; 4:16; Col 3:10, etc.).
-These include the actual graces of faith, hope, charity, repentance, chastity, and final perseverance, without which we cannot reap the fruits of Christ’s saving work.
-On an individual basis, the baptized are in the process of “being saved” and “renewed” daily.
-The justification of the person isn’t a one-time and completed event.
+Finally, we should note that the term Mediatrix of all Grace refers to all actual or signal graces that are needed for effecting our increase in sanctification and the attainment of eternal life with God (2 Cor 2:15; 4:16; Col 3:10, etc.).
+These include the actual graces of faith, hope, charity, repentance, chastity, and final perseverance, without which we cannot reap the fruits of Christ's saving work.
+On an individual basis, the baptized are in the process of "being saved" and "renewed" daily.
+The justification of the person isn't a one-time and completed event.
 So, Catholics petition Mary for these helping graces when, for example, they recite the Rosary.
 These graces, of course, do not include the initial grace of justification and forgiveness for our sanctification which has been merited and produced by Christ alone.
-Thus, now that there should be no misunderstanding, and hopefully no objections, let us proceed with our topic.

 There is Mary, Mediatrix and Dispensatrix of grace.
 These titles signify that, by God’s special ordinance, all the graces merited by Christ for our salvation are conferred and distributed through the actual mediation of his mother.
 These are the actual graces which Christ pours out to us through the Holy Spirit for an increase in our sanctification or justification by Mary’s moral influence with her divine Son.
 Mary’s association with her divine Son is moral in nature.
 Our Blessed Lady co-operates with him by her maternal prayerful intercession in applying saving grace to all people in spiritual need according to God’s will.
 Mary co-operated in the same way when she, in charity and the state of grace, freely consented to be the mother of our Lord for the redemption of mankind in the shadow of the Cross on Calvary (Lk 2:34-35).